Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution

 \section{Simulation results}

 We are particularly interested in short-range high-rate implementations of CV-QKD, over distances of around $5$~km in standard optical fiber.
-Even in this regime of relatively-high SNR, to get a positive value for the composable secret key rate, we need to consider a block size $N$ of the order of at least $10^5$.
+Even in this regime of relatively high SNR, to get a positive value for the composable secret key rate, we need to consider a block size $N$ of the order of at least $10^5$.
 The choice of the reconciliation efficiency $\beta$ is also important, as a positive rate cannot be achieved when the value of $\beta$ is too low.
-Sample parameters, for which one achieves a positive $R$ are given in Table~\ref{res_param1}.
-In this choice of parameters, Alice's modulation variance $\mu$ is chosen so that $\text{SNR} = 12$.
-As we can see from Fig.~\ref{fig:res_fig1}, positive values for the composable secret-key rate are indeed achievable for block sizes with $N>10^{5}$ and, as expected, the key rate grows as the block size increases, while all of the simulations attained $p_\text{EC} \geq 0.98$.
-The numerical values of the rate are good, since a key rate of $10^{-1}$ bits/use corresponds to $500$~kbits/sec with a relatively-slow clock of $5$~MHz.